 The above table only includes the calculated net price for students that received some form of Title IV aid.

-Over a period of six years, the average net price paid by all freshmen at Cameron University has increased by an average of 4.2% per year.
+Over a period of six years, the average net price paid by all freshmen at Cameron University has remained about the same, shifting by an average of only -0.3% per year.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?